 The benefits of trades unions depend on their circumstances.
 If they face a monopsony employer they can help counterbalance the employers market power.
 In this case, they can increase wages without causing unemployment.
 If unions become too powerful and they force wages to be too high, then they may cause unemployment and inflation

 It also depends very much on the nature of the relationship between trade unions and employers.
 If relations are good and constructive, the union can be a partner with the firm in maintaining a successful business, which helps protect jobs and higher wages.
-However, if relationship between trade unions and the management become confrontational, it can escalate into destructive partnerships which cause a decline in profitability and puts the long-term security of jobs at risk
+However, if the relationship between trade unions and the management become confrontational, it can escalate into destructive partnerships which cause a decline in profitability and puts the long-term security of jobs at risk

 Related